David Shackelford's Collection

 Get started on geography with this pretty coloring page that shows off native North American wildlife, too!

-If your child is crazy for royalty, castles, and knights, have her read Eleanor's remarkable biography in this worksheet.
-She can also enhance her reading skills with a short comprehension quiz.
+If your kid is crazy for castles and knights, have her read Eleanor's biography in this worksheet.
+Enhance her reading skills with a short comprehension quiz.

 Empress Wu Zetian ruled China when the western world was in the Dark Ages.
-2nd graders can step back in time with this worksheet that balances a history lesson with reading comprehension skills.
+This 2nd grade worksheet that balances history with reading comprehension skills.

 Marian Anderson was a singer whose talent and grace broke down many racial barriers in the mid-20th century.
-With this worksheet, history students can read her biography and develop reading skills along the way.
+History students can read her biography.

 Explore history with famous female navigator Sacagawea.
-Sacagawea was a Native American woman who helped Lewis and Clark find their way across the west, and her efforts helped the U.S. grow.
+Sacagawea was a Native American woman who helped Lewis and Clark find their way across the west.

 History students can learn all the first modern first lady in this biography worksheet, and can develop their reading comprehension skills as well.